-The members of the Galloway Mountain Rescue Team are local men and women who give up their time to assist others in times of emergency.
-We are all volunteers and receive no payment or retainer fee.
+The members of the Galloway Mountain Rescue Team are all volunteers and receive no payment or retainer fee.

-Team members have a desire to put something back into the area where we live and work, and we do this by providing a professional search and rescue service - free of charge!
-Members train once or twice monthly throughout the year covering all aspects of Mountain Rescue.
+Team Members (38 of us) have a desire to put something back into the area where we live and work.
+We do this by providing a professional search and rescue service - free of charge!
+Members train regularly throughout the year covering all aspects of Mountain Rescue.
 This includes an annual joint exercise with other MR Teams in the south of Scotland - Moffat, Tweed Valley and Borders.
-Training outwith the area includes Winter Skills training which generally involves the team venturing into the Cairngorms.
+Training outwith the area includes Winter Skills training which generally involves the team venturing into the Cairngorms or West Highlands.

-New members serve a minimum 12 months probationary period when they are assessed with the aim of being added to the full call out list.
 The Team Management consists of a Team Leader and Depute Leader who hold their positions for a minimum of three years.
-An elected committee oversees the running and organisation of the Team.
+An elected Committee of Team Members oversees the running and organisation.
 Committee members share responsibility for training, equipment, fund-raising, accounts, administration and press enquiries.
-Again, all are volunteers who receive no payment for these important duties.
-Our newly formed fundraising sub committee hope to generate additional income to help maintain our new base and offset other additional expenditure.

-We are also fortunate to have SARDA (Southern Scotland) members (Search and Rescue Dog Association) as part of our team.
+We are fortunate to have a member of SARDA South (Search and Rescue Dog Association, Southern Scotland) as part of our team.
 The dogs and handlers are of great benefit when the Team is involved in searches of the remote Galloway countryside and upland areas.
 The dogs allow the Team to cover larger search areas thereby reducing the time the casualty and Team are out on the hill.